 How to Use Lavender to Repel Spiders

-There can be various ways to use lavender to repel the spiders.
-You can easily use the method below to get the desired results.
+There are various ways to use lavender to repel the spiders.
+Growing the plant indoors is perhaps the most rewarding.

 To make a lavender spider repelling mixture, you will need the following ingredients: